kai-vu/site/_news/2025-09-09_patrick_book.md

 ---
 date: '09 sep 2025'
 summary: 'The upcoming volume "Theory and Applications of Craig Interpolation", editored by Balder ten Cate, Jean Christoph Jung, Patrick Koopmann, Christoph Wernhard and Frank Wolter, has now a website on which drafts of various chapters can be accessed: <a href="https://cibd.bitbucket.io/taci/">https://cibd.bitbucket.io/taci</a>.
 There you can for instance already access the draft version of the first chapter on Interpolation in Classical Propositional Logic authored by Patrick Koopmann, Christoph Wernhard and Frank Wolter.
-More chapters will follow in the coming weeks.
+More chapters will follow in the coming weeks.'

 layout: default
 extra_content: "true"